Donald Scott (triple jumper): Prep

+Scott graduated from Apopka High School, Apopka, Florida, 15 miles northwest of Orlando, in 2010.
+He was an outstanding wide receiver and was introduced to field and track.

 Career

 In his first season as a professional, Scott earned eighth place at the 2015 USATF Outdoor Championships and a fourth place at the USA Indoor Championships.
 In 2017, Scott took third at the Outdoor USA Championships, securing his spot on Team USA for the World Championships in London.
 In 2018, Scott placed second in triple jump at the 2018 Athletics World Cup and third at the 2018 IAAF Diamond League Final.

 NCAA Coaching

 Coach Donald Scott worked with Eastern Michigan University until 2019 under the direction of John Goodridge.

 NCAA

 Scott attended Eastern Michigan University (EMU), where he earned a degree in criminal justice.
 Scott set many records at EMU in track and field.
-While competing for the Eagles, Scott brought home nine Mid-American Conference (MAC) titles and two NCAA Division 1 All-American honors, and set the MAC and school record for the triple jump.
+While competing for the Eagles, Scott brought home nine Mid-American Conference (MAC) titles and two NCAA Division I All-American honors, and set the MAC and school record for the triple jump.
 He also came away his senior year with a 2014 NCAA Division I Outdoor Track and Field Championships, a third-place finish for the triple jump, and a runner-up finish indoors.